Lighthouse Friends Home Page

 Samuel Barlow has been appointed keeper of Wings Neck Light in Sandwich, in place of Edward D. Lawrence, removed.
 Mr. Lawrence was a faithful, capable man and was appointed at the time the lighthouse was built, no one being turned out to make room for him.
 His crime consisted in having been appointed by the Whigs.

-John Maxim, another keeper in the 1850s, was killed during the Civil War, in the battle of Gettysburg.
 Edward D. Lawrence was returned to his post in 1865, in appreciation of his son’s service, after his son lost his life fighting Confederate troops in the Civil War.
-The only lighthouse keeper’s logbook available in the National Archives is the one begun by Edward D. Lawrence on January 1, 1872, when he wrote:
+The only lighthouse keeper’s logbook available in the National Archives for Wings Neck is the one begun by Edward D. Lawrence on January 1, 1872, when he wrote:

 Once again on glittering gems and diadems,